notvillers/Orink_csomagolas/utils/octopy_install/README.md

-# Automatic install for Octopy
+# Installer for Octopy

+Creates necessary directories and files.

+## What does it do
 - Creates App directory
 - Removes old version of the repository
 - Cloning Octopy repository from Github